pdouglas21/BuildersBiome/README.md

 2. Paste in the link to your GitHub repository.
 In the case of this WebServerTemplate repo, the link is https://github.com/HolyNamesAcademy/WebServerTemplate.git, but you should use the link from your forked repo.
 Click "Clone".
    If it asks you to chose between Gradle and Eclipse, choose Gradle.

+3. If you see a toast notification in the bottom right about Gradle ("IntelliJ IDEA found a Gradle build script"), select "Import Gradle project".

 3. Once the project loads, you can press the build button on the toolbar on the top right to compile the project, and you can press the play/debug buttons to run/debug the server.

 ## Interacting with the Website